bigotilda/simple-google-calendar/README.md

 that compiles the local JS files together into one minified JS download (Ruby on Rails does something similar to this out of the box for apps in production mode).

-__NOTE__: For this challenge I had to learn Google APIs (Calendar specifically), Google OAuth2, BackboneJS, and SASS all mostly from scratch as I have never used any of these so far in my professional projects.
+__NOTE__: For this challenge I had to learn Google APIs (Calendar specifically), Google OAuth2, Backbone.js, and SASS all mostly from scratch as I have never used any of these so far in my professional projects.
 So yes, it was a *challenge* for sure :)